-Luke has been living in Sedona, AZ for 8 years now and has spent 7 of those years fully immersed with ceramics.
+Luke has been living in Sedona, AZ for 8 years now and has spent 7 of those years fully immersed in ceramics.
 In that time he has won a number of awards, has been in numerous shows and galleries.
-Currently, his pottery is on display at Village Gallery of Local Artists in Village of Oak Creek, The Sedona Artist Market in Sedona, and The Hart of AZ in old town Cottonwood.
+Currently, his pottery is on display at Village Gallery of Local Artists in Village of Oak Creek, The Sedona Artist Market in Sedona, and Dragonfly in old town Cottonwood.

 Being a “late bloomer” seems to be in his genes.
 Luke’s father retired in his sixties from being a partner in a Wall Street firm and took up sculpture.
 He put on a one-person show in New York City.

 Ceramics/pottery for Luke Metz is a wonderful and exciting medium.
 The possibilities seem to be endless and he loves exploring new techniques and combining them.
 The excitement and inspiration of this exploration keep Luke immersed in the medium.
 The organic and malleable qualities of clay fascinate him, and he often emphasizes this in his ceramic art.
 Whimsy and the unexpected are also qualities he strives to bring to his pottery.
 Although traditional forms are part of his repertoire, he loves to explore new forms (especially asymmetric) and to combine seemingly disparate elements.
 Color and texture is his playground.
 The spontaneity and pyrotechnics or raku are particularly enticing for Luke.

 Luke Metz works out his studio, Pots By Luke, in Sedona.
 AZ.